ember-learn/guides-source/guides/release/upgrading/editions.md

 }
 ```

+The `init` hook still exists on many existing classes, and runs _after_
+`constructor`, so you can generally convert to native class syntax without
+rewriting your `init` methods.
+However, in the future `init` will be removed,
+so you should eventually transition to `constructor`.

 It's important to note that only _explicit_ injections are available during
 class construction (e.g. injections added using `@service`).
 If you still rely
 on _implicit_ injections, like Ember Data automatically injecting the `store`